Guides Finances

 1. Figure out the downpayment & loan amount for a condo

-You should take the lower LTV limit if your loan tenure stretches longer than 30 years—25 years for HDB flats—or if your loan extends past the age of 65.
-Other factors that could affect your LTV limit are the remaining years left on your property and your credit score.
+You should take the lower LTV limit if your loan tenure exceeds 30 years (or 25 years for HDB flats) or if your loan term extends beyond the age of 65.
+Your LTV ratio can also be affected by factors like your credit score or the remaining lease on your property.

-By knowing your LTV limit, you can figure out your down payment.
-For example, if this is your first home and only property, you can take the maximum loan of 75%.
-That means your downpayment will be 25%, 5% of which must be paid in cash.
+By understanding your LTV limit, you can calculate how much you need for the downpayment.
+For instance, if this is your first home and you have no existing property loans, you can borrow up to 75% of the condo’s price, meaning your downpayment will be 25%, with 5% paid in cash.

 2. Consider your Total Debt Servicing Ratio (TDSR)